Old material archived for reference...

 Licensing must be clean before the application is moved into Sakai's source control system and put into a Sakai distribution.
 The license must not violate the policies set by the Sakai Foundation.
 This also means that a tool cannot require other application or jar with a proprietary or ECL-incompatible license to be part of the distribution.

-a) Using Tools that are either entirely written in another language (like BeanShell, Python, Ruby) and compiled to Java Bytecode, or have parts that have been written in another language and compiled down to jars or class files.
+- Using Tools that are either entirely written in another language (like BeanShell, Python, Ruby) and compiled to Java Bytecode, or have parts that have been written in another language and compiled down to jars or class files.

-b) Using Tools that have Java Sources generated from another language, examples including the *.java sources generated from Python sources.
+- Using Tools that have Java Sources generated from another language, examples including the *.java sources generated from Python sources.

 Interaction and Visual Design

-The tool UI must look like the rest of the Sakai application and properly inherit skins from Sakai (i.e. when the sites color changes the tool colors change as well).
+The tool UI must look and operate like the rest of the Sakai application and properly inherit skins from Sakai (i.e. when the sites color changes the tool colors change as well).
 The tool should not look "out of place" amongst other Sakai tools.

 UI components available in the Sakai library should be used where possible (e.g. wysiwyg editor, calendar, paging widget).